ErikStra/DE2_Project_Climate-Chamber-System/README.md

 - **Lighting Schedule**: We used a real-time clock (RTC) to adjust lighting schedules dynamically based on sunrise and sunset times.
 - **Automated Watering**: We automated soil irrigation based on moisture levels detected by sensors.
 The hardware side still waits for implementation but from software point of view, everything is ready.

 **Variables flowchart**: All modules have access to variables file that stores global variables like peripherals status and configuration settings.
-Settings are automatically sadef to EEPROM and loaded after startup to prevent loss in case of system reset.
+Settings are automatically saved to EEPROM and loaded after startup to prevent loss in case of system reset.

 <figure style="text-align: center;">
     <img src="images/DE_2_diagram.svg" alt="variables diagram" width="600">